-I recently purchased a PantoRouter, which is a router-based machine (or jig) that creates both sides of a host of joints, including (but not limited to) mortise and tenon, angled mortise and tenon, double and triple mortise and tenon, twin mortise and tenon, dovetails, box joints, bridle joints, half laps, mitered variations, castle joints, slot mortises, bowties, diamonds and dowels.
+I recently purchased a PantoRouter, which is a router-based machine (or jig) that creates both sides of a host of joints, including mortise and tenon, angled mortise and tenon, double and triple mortise and tenon, dovetails, box joints, bridle joints, half laps, mitered variations, castle joints, slot mortises, bowties, diamonds and dowels.
 It uses a pantograph mechanism with a bearing stylus that registers on a robust and affordable template platform to cut the joints.
 It is a very high quality machine with excellent fit and finish that is easily calibrated and set up for cutting joints.
 It is also very refined at this point (mine is a V5 and they seem to have thought of everything).

-The machine was originally conceived by Matthias Wandel and commercialized by Kuldeep Singh.
-It is now distributed by Woodcraft Solutions LLC run by Mac Sheldon.
-It is a small company in Oregon and I recommend them highly.
-They provide excellent customer service and have refined a great idea to the point that it is nearly perfect.
+The frames are walnut and the panels and drawers are Baltic birch ply.
 Making the joinery with the PantoRouter really put a grin on my face.
-It’s CRAZY accurate and easy to set up.
 Every joint came out perfectly and the frame snapped together nice and square.
 I was blown away.

 I mounted the inset drawer faces flush with the frame and used stainless steel drawer pulls from Home Depot that match the hardware on my other shop furniture.